LittleBidet/SCUBuddyWalk/README.md

 # SCUBuddyWalk

-SCUBuddyWalk is designed to enhance public safety and foster a stronger sense of community at Santa Clara University.
-Our goal is to make students feel safer on campus by providing a reliable and socially connected way to navigate their surroundings.
+We wanted to find a way to make students at Santa Clara University feel safer.
+We developed this project to revolutionize public safety by crowdsourcing SCU students to create a safer and more socially connected campus.

 ## Demo & Presentation